briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

 reservoir, pond, marsh, wetland, or other waterway situated wholly or partly within the boundaries of the state, except those private waters which do not combine or affect a junction with surface water.
-Waters defined as sewerage systems, treatment works or disposal systems in Section 6111.01 of the Ohio Revised Code are not included.
+Waters defined as sewerage systems, treatment works or disposal systems in [Section 6111.01][ORC Section 6111.01] of the Ohio Revised Code are not included.

 43. _(qq)_ Total maximum daily load: The sum of the existing and/or projected point source, nonpoint source, and background loads for a pollutant to a